radiantearth/stac-spec/best-practices.md

 [acceptable to not register](https://stackoverflow.com/questions/29121241/custom-content-type-is-registering-with-iana-mandatory) it.
 It is relatively easy to [register](https://www.iana.org/form/media-types) a `vnd` media type.

- In cases where custom vendor-specific media types are necessary, they should

 ## Static and Dynamic Catalogs

 As mentioned in the main [overview](overview.md), there are two main types of catalogs - static